 Another tip is to make sure it’s above 35 degrees or the stones won’t set.
 They just turn kind of sandy and fall apart.
 Once you get enough stones to make the area you want, you need to prepare your space to place them.
 If you just set them on the grass, they will settle over time and be crooked.

 If you take your time to do the how to make a patio project right, your diy stepping stone patio will stay fairly level.
 We have had a few tree roots move some of ours and a few have gotten broken when we were working out there, but only from a serious impact.
 By the end of the project, we made a few larger stones as well and we had some keepsake homemade stepping stones that had been given to us as gifts that we added to the design.

 The first thing we did was mark off the area we wanted to use with spray paint.
 We measured out 11 feet from the house and 11 feet wide.
 Then we planned to have a 6-inch ring of pea gravel around the outside edge.
 We did one 10-foot section at a time.

 Next, we dug out the grass and down to 4 inches to make the trench for the patio.
 The stones are about an inch thick.
 We took a straight shovel and dug it as flat as we could.

-Mosaic stepping stones
+Patio stepping stones

 Then we attached our level to a 10 foot 2 x 4 and raked it back and forth over the ground to make sure we had as flat a surface as we could.
-We took a sand tamper and tamped the whole area as flat as possible.
+We took a sand tamper and tamped the whole patio area as flat as possible.